 Fields of Expertise: Russia, Ukraine, Belarus, post-Soviet space, International Law

 Vladimir Legenko is LOCKBREAKERS’ expert on Eurasia, the post-Soviet space and Russia in particular.
-Vladimir, a Ukrainian national, has an extensive background in national and international law, with a degree from MGIMO University in the field as well as innovative work for the Skolkovo Foundation in Moscow.
-Furthermore, Vladimir has a wide range of experiences from work in different law firms as well as from his tenure at the Center for Adaptation of the Civil Service to the Standards of the European Union in Kiev.
+Vladimir has an extensive background in national and international law, with a degree from MGIMO University in the field as well as innovative work for the Skolkovo Foundation in Moscow.
+Furthermore, he has a wide range of experiences from work in different law firms as well as from his tenure at the Center for Adaptation of the Civil Service to the Standards of the European Union in Kiev.

 In times of difficult relations between the two countries, Vladimir is heading the Ukrainian Student Association at MGIMO University in Moscow while he worked towards constructive solutions to the crisis as a national expert during a student shadow format of the Normandy Negotiations.
-In national politics, Vladimir worked in the field of educational policy for a deputy to the national Parliament as well as for a pre-crisis advisory body to the administration of his native Lugansk.
+In national politics, Vladimir worked in the field of educational policy for a parliamentary deputy and has advised local administrations.

 Vladimir speaks Russian, Ukrainian, English and French.